 In another clean bowl whip the egg whites to stiff peaks.
 Steady the bowl of whipped yolks on a damp cloth and sieve over a 1/5 of the flour mixture.
 Fold in with a rubber spatula, swirling around the edge of the bowl and flicking into the middle.
 Repeat with the next 1/5 and so on until you have incorporated all the flour mixture.
 Fold in 1/3 of the whites to loosen, then fold in the remaining 2/3.
 Scrape out of the bowl onto the tray then with bold strokes use a palette knife to spread out into a rectangle roughly 20x30cm (this post about another swiss roll has videos on spreading and a slightly different filling/rolling method).

 Bake for 12-15 minutes until the sponge springs back when touched in the middle.
-While it bakes prepare two sheets of parchment bigger than the cake.
-Lay one on a table and sprinkle with a little caster sugar.
+While it bakes lightly grease two sheets of parchment bigger than the cake.
+Lay one on a table and sprinkle with a little granulated sugar.
 When the cake comes out of the oven, let it rest for 1 minute then flip it out onto the parchment.
 Slowly peel the baking parchment off the top.
+Trim a small amount off each side with a serrated knife.
 Lightly score a line about 1cm from the end of one of the shorter sides with the back of a knife.
 Top with the clean parchment sheet then start rolling up from the scored end, tightly tucking in as you go.
 Once you get to the end, wrap the whole roll in a tea towel and leave to cool a little.

-While it cools, beat the marscarpone until smooth in a bowl.
+While it cools, beat the mascarpone until smooth in a bowl.
 Add the chestnut puree and sugar and beat again, then finally add the vanilla and combine until uniform.

 Put the chopped chocolate into the bowl of a stand mixer.
 Place the cream and sugar into a small saucepan and heat until steaming, then pour over the chocolate.
 Leave for a minute then stir until smooth.
 Place into the fridge to firm up - you want it to be thick but not solid.
 When it's ready, fit the bowl into the mixer and whip until fluffy and a bit lighter.
 Dollop some of the icing onto the chilled roll and spread over the entire roll with a palette knife.
 Style the icing to your liking - I used an icing comb to create a bark-esque effect on the top, then a serrated knife to create the rings on each end.
 The roll keeps really well in the fridge - in fact we preferred it after it had chilled for a few hours.